mjgvs-dft/ITS-minihack/dash-app/README.md

 1. Clone this repository
 2. Create a conda environment and install dependencies from `environment.yml`
-3. Run the application locally
+3. Run the application locally using the command `python app.py` from the `dash-app` directory.

 ## Deployment